AguaClara/Textbook/Flocculation/Floc_Design_Solution.rst

     print('The maximum channel length is',length_channel(flow_plant, headloss_floc_BOD, Gt_BOD, T_BOD))

-The maximum channel length is 3.719 meter
+The maximum channel length is 3.719 meters.

-7)
-~~

-Calculate the combined total width of the flocculator channels (not including walls) based on the given length and depth.
+**7) Calculate the combined total width** of the flocculator channels (not including walls) based on the given length and depth.

 .. code:: python